Home > Tours > Asia Tours > South East Asia Tours > Inside Vietnam & Cambodia Highlights

 Overview

 Book online and enjoy exclusive savings on Explore's 20 Day Inside Vietnam & Cambodia Highlights.
-Traveling along 2,000 miles of coastline we experience spectacular landscapes, try fresh and tasty local food, explore UNESCO-listed towns and learn about the ancient and modern history on this epic journey across Vietnam and through Cambodia.
+Travel the coast of Vietnam and onwards into Cambodia on this three-week adventure through atmospheric cities, villages and waterways.
+Sample fresh and tasty local food, explore UNESCO-listed towns and learn about ancient and modern history on an epic journey from Hanoi to Saigon.
+Finish up, catching the sunset over the temples of Siem Reap.

 Book online and enjoy exclusive savings on Explore's 20 Day Inside Vietnam & Cambodia Highlights.
-Traveling along 2,000 miles of coastline we experience spectacular landscapes, try fresh and tasty local food, explore UNESCO-listed towns and learn about the ancient and modern history on this epic journey across Vietnam and through Cambodia.
+Travel the coast of Vietnam on this two-week adventure through the country's atmospheric cities, villages and waterways.
+Sample fresh and tasty local food, explore UNESCO-listed towns and learn about ancient and modern history on an epic journey from Hanoi to Saigon.

 Itinerary